Planning a tailor-made trip to Japan: How much does 15 days cost?

 Activities and visits

-Taking all these factors into account, a tailor-made trip in Japan for 15 days can cost between 3,000 and 5,000 euros per person.
+Taking all these factors into account, a tailor-made 15-day trip to Japan can cost between 3,000 and 5,000 euros per person.
 However, this budget may vary depending on your personal choices and the time of year.
 For example, you can travel during the cherry blossom season in spring or during the autumn leaf season can be more expensive due to increased demand.

 Planning and savings

-The secret to maximising your travel in Japan is planning.
+The secret to maximising your Japan travel budget is planning.
 Booking your flights and accommodation in advance can help you save money.
-And don't forget to use transport pass for significant savings on travel.
-Finally, don't hesitate to try the local cuisine in small local restaurants or grocery shops for an authentic and affordable experience.
+What's more, think about using transport pass for significant savings on travel.
+Finally, don't hesitate to sample the local cuisine in small neighbourhood restaurants or grocery shops for an authentic and economical experience.

 Your dream trip to Japan

-With good planning and intelligent budget management, a tailor-made trip in Japan is at your fingertips.
-Whether you want to lose yourself in the bustling streets of Tokyo, recharge your batteries in the peace and quiet of a Buddhist temple in KyotoWhether you're planning a day of sightseeing, or enjoying a comforting bowl of ramen after a day of exploring, Japan has something for everyone.
+With the right planning and intelligent budget management, a tailor-made trip to Japan is within reach.
+Whether you want to lose yourself in the bustling streets of Tokyo, recharge your batteries in the tranquillity of a Buddhist temple in KyotoWhether you're planning a day of sightseeing, or enjoying a comforting bowl of ramen after a day of exploring, Japan has something for everyone.
 So start planning today and get ready to discover the land of the rising sun!